 OS X supports the usage of more than one audio device within an audio software.
-This is done via the Core Audio function Aggregate Devices, which allows to combine several devices into one.
+This is done via the Core Audio function Aggregate Devices, which combines several devices into one.

-The current driver supports up to three Fireface UC.
-All units have to be in sync, i.e. have to receive valid sync information (either via word clock or by using AutoSync and feeding synchronized signals).
+The current driver supports up to three Fireface UCX.
+All units have to be in sync, i.e. have to receive valid sync information either via word clock or by feeding synchronized signals.